susannasiebert/cancervariants.org/pages/redirected_page.md

 ## Submission sent

-Thank you for your interest in the Virtual Tumor Board, we will get back to you shortly.
+Thank you for your interest in the VICC, we will get back to you shortly.
 This page will automatically redirect to the home page in 15 seconds.